msitni1337/cpp-pool/README.md

-This is an introductory exercices to cpp and OOP paradigm.
+# This is an introductory exercices to cpp and OOP paradigms.